hfwang132/hfwang132.github.io/content/posts/spdc_optical_amp/index.en.md

 ---

-## Two, Optical Amplifier Based on Stimulated Emission
+## 2. Optical Amplifier Based on Stimulated Emission
 The above is about amplifiers based on parametric down-conversion.
 But the most commonly used EDFA is not based on $\chi^{(2)}$ nonlinearity, but on stimulated emission amplification, similar to the principle of lasers.

 At this point, the Hamiltonian is much more complicated than OPA because it involves atoms.
 Let's first consider a single-mode optical field: